HaotingZhou/HaotingZhou.github.io/_pages/about.md

 ## Research Interests

-I am deeply fascinated by the intersection of **bio-inspired algorithms**, **computational neuroscience**, and **robotic systems**.
+I am deeply fascinated in **computational neuroscience**, the intersection of **bio-inspired algorithms** and **robotic systems**.
 My current research focuses on understanding and modeling how biological systems — especially insect visual circuits — perform robust and efficient perception in real time, and applying these principles to artificial systems.
+I am deeply fascinated by **computational neuroscience**, particularly the intersection of **bio-inspired algorithms** and **robotic systems**.
+My current research focuses on understanding and modeling how biological systems — especially insect visual circuits — perform robust and efficient perception in real time, and on applying these principles to real-world artificial systems.

 More specifically, I am interested in:
 - **Biologically-Plausible Visual Algorithms**: Developing neural models inspired by insect vision for motion perception, particularly looming detection.